Outcrossing: Outcrossing in animals

+Outcrossing in plants is usually enforced by self-incompatibility.
+The primary adaptive function of flowers is the facilitation of outcrossing, a process that allows the masking of deleterious mutations in the genome of progeny.
+The masking effect of outcrossing is known as genetic complementation, an effect also recognized as hybrid vigor or heterosis.
+Once outcrossing is established in a lineage of flowering plants due to the benefit of genetic complementation, subsequent switching to inbreeding becomes disadvantageous because it allows expression of the previously masked deleterious recessive mutations, i.e. inbreeding depression.

 Outcrossing in fungi involves syngamy between haploid cells produced by separate diploid individuals.

-Life-history traits are said to increase the probability of outcrossing in fungi such as long-distance dispersal and persistence of the haploid stage.
+Life-history traits are said to increase the probability of outcrossing in fungi, such as long-distance dispersal and persistence of the haploid stage.
 Some studies even show that fungi favor outcrossing in comparison to other mating types.
 In a study performed with the commercial button mushroom, Agaricus bisporus, outcrossed populations of the fungi showed higher fitness than inbred ones in several fitness components.

+General practice

 Breeders inbreed within their genetic pool, attempting to maintain desirable traits and to cull those traits that are undesirable.
 When undesirable traits begin to appear, mates are selected to determine if a trait is recessive or dominant.
 Removal of the trait is accomplished by breeding two individuals known not to carry it.

 Gregor Mendel used outcrossing in his experiments with flowers.
 He then used the resulting offspring to chart inheritance patterns, using the crossing of siblings, and backcrossing to parents to determine how inheritance functioned.

+Darwin's perspective

 Charles Darwin, in his book The Effects of Cross and Self-Fertilization in the Vegetable Kingdom,. stated regarding outcrossing that "the offspring from the union of two distinct individuals, especially if their progenitors have been subjected to very different conditions, have an immense advantage in height, weight, constitutional vigor and fertility over the self-fertilizing offspring from either one of the same parents".
 He thought that this observation was amply sufficient to account for outcrossing sexual reproduction.
 The disadvantages of self-fertilized offspring (inbreeding depression) are now thought to be largely due to the homozygous expression of deleterious recessive mutations; and the fitness advantages of some outcrossed offspring are thought to be largely due to the heterozygous masking of such deleterious mutations except when such mutations lead to outbreeding depression.